 The CCHA may elect to screen applicants for family behavior or suitability for tenancy.
-See Chapter 3 for a discussion of the PHA's policies with regard to screening applicant families for program eligibility [24 CFR 982.307(a)(1)].
+See Chapter 3 for a discussion of the CCHA's policies with regard to screening applicant families for program eligibility [24 CFR 982.307(a)(1)].

 The owner is responsible for screening and selection of the family to occupy the owner's unit.
 At or before CCHA approval of the tenancy, the CCHA must inform the owner that screening and selection for tenancy is the responsibility of the owner [24 CFR 982.307(a)(2)].
-The CCHA must also inform the owner or manager or their responsibility to comply with VAWA [24 CFR 5.2007(3)(ii)].
+The CCHA must also inform the owner or manager or his/her rights and obligations under the Violence against Women Act of 2013 (VAWA) [24 CFR 5.2005(a)(2)].

-The CCHA must provide the owner with the family's current and prior address (as shown in the CCHA records); and the name and address (if known to the CCHA) of the landlord at the family's current and prior address.
-[24 CFR 982.307 (b)(1)].
+The CCHA must provide the owner with the family's current and prior address (as shown in the CCHA records) and the name and address (if known to the CCHA) of the landlord at the family's current and prior address [24 CFR 982.307(b)(1)].

-The CCHA is permitted, but not required, to offer the owner other information in the CCHA's possession about the family's tenancy [24 CFR 982.307(b)(2)].
+The CCHA is permitted, but not required, to offer the owner other information in the CCHA's possession about the tenancy history or drug trafficking of family members [24 CFR 982.307(b)(2)].